SuperinterfaceProvider

 )

-are merged into all child Superinterface query and mutation keys as the
+variables are merged into all child Superinterface query and mutation keys as the

-second parameter (e.g. const [keyBase, { assistantId }] = queryKey
+second parameter (e.g. const [keyBase, { assistantId }] = queryKey and

-const [keyBase, { assistantId }] = mutationKey
+const [keyBase, { assistantId }] = mutationKey).
+This allows you to use

-in all child queryFn
+variables in all child queryFn functions.

-are merged into all child Superinterface mutation variables.
+variables are merged into all child Superinterface mutation variables.
 This

-allows you to use variables
+allows you to use variables in all child mutationFn functions.

 defaultOptions